schurig/door-alarm/README.md

 # Door Alarm System for your Raspberry Pi

-Get notifications when your door opens.
+Get notifications every time your door opens.

 **Want to help?
 [Feel free to push this project forward :)](#contributing)**